Simon-Brandt/ShellArgparser/README.md

 -V,       --version                        display the version and exit
 ```

 The help message details all short and long option names, their optionality (*i.e.*, whether there are default values), and their choice values, using the same syntax as in the usage message.
 Additionally, the help text and notes from the arguments definition are given.
 The arguments are separated by their groups, thus structuring the help message.
-First, the group for the positional arguments is given (indicated by [`ARGPARSER_POSITIONAL_ARG_GROUP`](#argparser_positional_arg_group)), then follow the keyword argument groups in alphabetical order.
-Finally, the default `--help`, `--usage`, and `--version` arguments (the latter for the [version message](#version-messages)) are given as separate, yet unnamed group.
+First, the group for the positional arguments is given (indicated by [`ARGPARSER_POSITIONAL_ARG_GROUP`](#4533-argparser_positional_arg_group)), then follow the keyword argument groups in alphabetical order.
+Finally, the default `--help`, `--usage`, and `--version` arguments (the latter for the [version message](#38-version-messages)) are given as separate, yet unnamed group.

 The help message's structure aims at reproducing the commonly found structure in command-line programs.
-By setting [`ARGPARSER_MAX_COL_WIDTH_1`](#argparser_max_col_width_1), [`ARGPARSER_MAX_COL_WIDTH_2`](#argparser_max_col_width_2), or [`ARGPARSER_MAX_COL_WIDTH_3`](#argparser_max_col_width_3) (as done in `try_argparser.sh`), the column widths may be adapted to your needs, recommendably totalling 77 characters (thus 79 characters including the separating spaces).
+By setting [`ARGPARSER_MAX_COL_WIDTH_1`](#4529-argparser_max_col_width_1), [`ARGPARSER_MAX_COL_WIDTH_2`](#4530-argparser_max_col_width_2), or [`ARGPARSER_MAX_COL_WIDTH_3`](#4531-argparser_max_col_width_3) (as done in `try_argparser.sh`), the column widths may be adapted to your needs, recommendably totalling 77 characters (thus 79 characters including the separating spaces).
 Note that columns are automatically shrunk, when their content is narrower, but they're not expanded, when their content is wider.
 This is to guarantee that the help message, when *e.g.* sent as logging output, nicely fits in the space you have.

-Alternatively, you may want to set [`ARGPARSER_MAX_WIDTH`](#argparser_max_width).
+Alternatively, you may want to set [`ARGPARSER_MAX_WIDTH`](#4532-argparser_max_width).
 By this, the help message will have a defined width, independent of shrunk columns.
 This is achieved by expanding the third column (with the help text) to the remaining width.
-For this to work, [`ARGPARSER_MAX_COL_WIDTH_3`](#argparser_max_col_width_3) must be set to `0`.
+For this to work, [`ARGPARSER_MAX_COL_WIDTH_3`](#4531-argparser_max_col_width_3) must be set to `0`.

-### Help and usage message files
+### 3.6.
+Help and usage message files

 The argparser is not only able to compile a help message, but can also be guided by a separate file.
-Using the [`ARGPARSER_HELP_FILE`](#argparser_help_file) environment variable pointing to this file, to a certain degree, you can customize the help message's look and structure by moving the blocks the message consists of around and enriching it by arbitrary text.
+Using the [`ARGPARSER_HELP_FILE`](#4523-argparser_help_file) environment variable pointing to this file, to a certain degree, you can customize the help message's look and structure by moving the blocks the message consists of around and enriching it by arbitrary text.
 Again, we use a simplified script as `try_help_file.sh` without alias names for the short and long options.

 <details open>